mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Burn (Active)**

 Weapons with Burn inflict damage over time.
-If the attack is successful, the target continues to suffer the weapon's base damage for a number of rounds equal to the weapon's Burn rating.
-Damage is applied at the start of each of the target's actions.
+When Burn is triggered, one target hit by the attack continues to suffer the weapon’s base damage each round for a number of rounds equal to the weapon’s Burn rating.
+Apply damage at the start of each of the target’s turns.
+If multiple targets suffer hits from a weapon with Burn, the quality may be triggered multiple times, affecting a different target each time.

+A victim might be able to stop the damage by performing an action to roll around and make a Coordination check.
+The difficulty is Average on hard surfaces such as the floor of a building, or an Easy on grass or soft ground.
+Jumping into a body of water stops the damage immediately.
+Both situations assume the flame is from actual combustion rather than a chemical reaction.
+With the latter, there is usually little the victim can do.

 **Concussive (Active)**